degordian/bornfight-shopify-starter/README.md

 - `yarn watch` - Same as upper but skips first deploy (faster start)
 - `yarn zip`  - Compiles the contents of the dist directory and creates a ZIP file in the root of the project.

-So to start developing you must rund `yarn start`, and for deployment `yarn deploy`
+So to start developing you must run `yarn start`, and for deployment `yarn deploy`

 #### Possible issues:
 If your assets are not being served via local server, and console is full of `ERR_CERT_AUTHORITY_INVALID` errors, you will need to accept chrome warning about https on address Browsersync has printed when you run `yarn start`.